Job Search Articles

 Should I mention salary expectations in my initial message?

-Thank them for their time, express continued interest in the company, and ask to be considered for future opportunities.
+Respond with a brief, professional note.
+Thank them for their time and consideration, express your continued interest in the company, and politely ask them to keep you in mind for future opportunities.
 Always leave the door open.

 Author Image